leclan/security_setup/README.md

 1. Using SSH key with Heroku

-We will use the same SSH Key that we use for GitHub and that we generated in the first section. for that follow the steps :
+We will use the same SSH Key that we use for GitHub and that we generated in the first section.
+For that follow these steps :

 In the terminal, type :